micronDLA/SDK/README.md

 **Dependencies list**

-These are the things that is needed to use the Snowflake SDK.
+These are the things that are needed to use the Snowflake SDK.

-- Python3 together with numpy, pytorch.
+- Python 3 together with numpy and pytorch.
 - [Thnets](https://github.com/mvitez/thnets/)
 - [Pico-computing tools](https://picocomputing.zendesk.com/hc/en-us/)
 - GCC 5.1 or higher

-If you find issues installing these contact us ( [http://fwdnxt.com/](http://fwdnxt.com/))
+If you find issues installing these contact us ([http://fwdnxt.com/](http://fwdnxt.com/))

 This steps were tested using:

-Ubuntu 14.04.5 LTS Release 14.04 trusty.
+Ubuntu 14.04.5 LTS Release, Kernel 4.4.0-96-generic

-Kernel 4.4.0-96-generic

-Ubuntu 16.04.1 LTS Release 14.04 trusty.
+Ubuntu 16.04.1 LTS Release, Kernel 4.13.0-32-generic

-Kernel 4.13.0-32-generic

-micron **picocomputing-6.0.1.25**
+picocomputing-6.0.0.21 and picocomputing-6.0.1.25 drivers

 **Install pytorch**

-`sudo -H pip3 install http://download.pytorch.org/whl/cpu/torch-0.4.0-cp35-cp35m-linux_x86_64.whl`
+`sudo -H pip install http://download.pytorch.org/whl/cpu/torch-0.4.0-cp35-cp35m-linux_x86_64.whl`

 On ARM CPU you will have to install pytorch from source.

-Check torch version with: pip3 show torch
+Check torch version with: pip show torch

 **Install protobuf to use ONNX support**